Tough Guys poster

 The inciting incident occurs at 12 minutes when Harry is forced to work humiliating jobs (dressed as an ice cream cone) while Archie faces mandatory retirement home placement.
 The modern world actively rejects them..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Harry and Archie make the active decision to rob the Gold Coast Flyer train one last time, choosing to go out on their own terms rather than fade away in society's margins., moving from reaction to action.
+This illustrates the protagonist's commitment to Harry and Archie make the active decision to rob the Gold Coast Flyer train one last time, choosing to go out on their own terms rather than fade away in society's margins., moving from reaction to action.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, The realization hits that pulling off the heist means losing Belle and potentially dying in the attempt.
-They face the whiff of death: their last crime might literally be their last act., illustrates the protagonist at their lowest point.
+They face the whiff of death: their last crime might literally be their last act., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis: They realize they can be both tough guys AND authentic to their feelings.
 They commit to the heist not to prove anything, but because it's who they truly are.
 They'll face consequences with dignity., demonstrating the transformation achieved throughout the journey.